 This website has browser limitations.
-It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.
+We recommend using a browser such as Edge, Chrome, Safari or Firefox.

-Free delivery in mainland France until 15/10/23
+Free delivery in mainland France

 Loyalty Program

-Then follow the guide!
+So follow the guide!

 The INCI list: to know the composition of your beauty products